shivajivarma/codebase-c/src/searching-algorithms/binary-search/README.md

 Binary Search is an O(log n) algorithm, which is more efficient than a linear search for large arrays.

-> Program to perform search on sorted set of numbers using Binary search technique.

 ### Example
 ```
 Enter size of the array :: 8